sprollucy/Sweatbot-Beta/README.md

    - Enter the Twitch channel where you want the bot to join, then click **Save**.

 6. **Set Up Commands**
-   - Click the Command Menu button to configure your bot’s commands.
+   - Click Command Builder Menu button to configure your bot’s commands.
    - Set the command costs and enable your desired commands, then click **Save** and **Restart**.

-   > **Note**: For custom commands, check **Enable Custom Commands** and use the Command Builder.

 ---